Travelling with bicycles

 3. If exiting the terminal on the last sailing of the night vehicle booths will be closed, you will need to exit following the foot passenger path to the arrivals area.

 4. Go up the elevator and exit from the upper parking lot.
-From here is a connection to the Lochside Trail.
+There is a connection to the Lochside Trail from here.

-4. Use the bike racks outside the Departures building.
+3. Use the bike racks outside the Departures building,

-6. Exit the Departures building, turning left, and follow the path to the terminal gate.
+5. Exit the Departures building, turning right, and follow the path to the terminal gate.

 1. When instructed, walk your bike off the ferry.